Is Pilates “Enough” Strength Training? It Depends — and That’s Okay.

 In our quest to achieve these outcomes, we often use bodyweight on the mat, a range of spring-loaded tension on the reformer and Cadillac, progress to long levers, slow controlled movement, and sustained holds.
 While it may look gentle, these conditions create significant muscular demand, particularly for stabilising muscles and neuromuscular control.

 So the challenge is different, not absent.
 Pilates usually doesn’t expose the body to very high external loads — and that’s where much of the criticism comes from.
-Without progressive overload (more weight over time), traditional muscle hypertrophy and bone density gains tend to be limited.
+Without progressive overload (adding meaningful load over time), large increases in muscle size and bone density tend to be limited.

 What Pilates Is Not Designed to Maximise

-It’s fair to say that Pilates is not the most efficient tool for maximal muscle hypertrophy, maximal bone density gains, especially in the hips and spine, or peak force production.
-Heavy resistance training and impact-based exercises are significantly more effective for those specific outcomes, and there’s strong evidence supporting that.
+IIt’s fair to say that Pilates is not the most efficient tool for maximal muscle hypertrophy or maximal bone density gains, especially in the hips and spine.

 What Pilates Helps People Do